-3.5.12 RSGP (restore global parameter)
+3.6.12 RSGP (restore global parameter)

 With this command the contents of a TMCL user variable can be restored from the EEPROM.
-For all configuration-related axis parameters, non-volatile memory locations are provided.
 By default, most parameters are automatically restored after power up.
 A single parameter that has been changed before can be reset by this instruction.